-- 1. Any construction which disturbs more than four-thousand (4,000) square feet of surface are must comply with the Marshall County Drainage and Sediment Control Ordinance. - 2.
-Existing natural surface drainage should be utilized where practical - 3.
-Whenever the evidence available indicates that the natural surface drainage is inadequate, the owner shall provide the parcel with an adequate surface water drainage system which shall be integrated into the drainage patterns of surrounding properties. - 4.
+- 1. Any construction which disturbs more than four-thousand (4,000) square feet per project and/or 6,000 square feet of cumulative surface area must comply with the Marshall County Drainage and Sediment Control Ordinance. - 2.
+Existing natural surface drainage should be utilized where practical - Whenever the evidence available indicates that the natural surface drainage is inadequate, the owner shall provide the parcel with an adequate surface water drainage system which shall be integrated into the drainage patterns of surrounding properties. - 4.
 Swales which provide drainage to a property or properties other than that upon which they are located are required to be placed in an easement meeting the specifications of the Marshall County Surveyor to prohibit future filling or constructing.

 - 5. On-site detention for a one hundred (100) year storm event shall be required in accordance with the Marshall County Storm Water Drainage Ordinance, unless a written statement by the Marshall County Surveyor indicates that it is not necessary to prevent harm to adjoining properties. - 6.
-All drainage plans are subject to review and approval by the Marshall County Drainage Board. - 7.
-Drainage Swales
+All drainage plans are subject to review and approval by the Marshall County Drainage Board.

+7. Drainage Swales